maxvanzandt/maxvanzandt/README.md

-# Hi, I'm Max Van Zandt 👋
+# Hi, I'm Max Van Zandt

-📊 Statistician focused on causal inference, experimentation, and applied statistical consulting
+📊 Statistician focused on causal inference, experimentation, and applied statistical consulting.

 M.A. in Statistics & Data Science at UC Berkeley (expected May 2027), B.S. in Statistics from the University of Virginia (GPA 3.91).
 I'm targeting Statistician / Data Scientist roles centered